cbeleites/sensorFINT-sampling/topic-collection.md

 - harvest: how to sample

 tassos:
+- decide(?) do we tackle industry/government scale sampling or research studies?
+  Beatriz says sensorFINT wants industry.
+Claudia says, industry does small scale studies as well.
 -  teaching module on food analysis -> sampling for chemistry
 - 20 kg mozzarella for pizza -> bring into lab -> ASK students to do sampling -> complex problem
 - need high level structure